Shooting Star Candlestick Pattern

 Technical Analysis of the Shooting Star Candlestick

-A sell is confirmed when a candlestick closes below neckline, this is opening of the candlestick to the left side of this pattern.
-The neck-line in this instance is a support level.
+A sell signal appears when a candlestick closes under the neckline, which is the support line on the left of this pattern.

-Stop orders for the sell trade positions should be set a few pips above the highest price in the most recent high.
+Stop orders for sell trades should be placed a few pips above the highest price of the latest market peak.

-The Shooting Star candlestick is named and called so because at the top of an upwards trend this candlestick pattern looks like a shooting star up in the sky.
+The candlestick called a Shooting Star has that name because at the peak of an upward trend it looks like a shooting star in the night sky.

 - Upwards Gold Trendline Bounce Example & Downwards XAUUSD Trendline Bounce Example